| Pvt. Wilbur Charles callison

 It would seem that Wilbur was still ill, because medical records at Cabanatuan show that he was admitted to the camp hospital on April 5, 1943.
 The records do not indicate why he was admitted or when he was discharged.
 After he was discharged, he apparently was sent to Clark Airfield where another work detail was building runways.
 Additional records show that he was readmitted to Bilibid on July 6, 1943, suffering from malaria.
 How long he remained in the hospital and when he was discharged are not known.

-The Arisan Maru returned to Manila on October 20th.
-There, it joined a convoy.
-On October 21st, the convoy left Manila and entered the South China Sea.
-The Japanese refused to mark POW ships with red crosses to indicate they were carrying POWs.
-This made the ships targets for submarines.
-The POWs in the hold were so desperate that they prayed for the ship to be hit by torpedoes.
+The Arisan Maru returned to Manila on October 20, where it joined a twelve ship convoy.
+On October 21, the convoy left Manila and entered the South China Sea.
+The Japanese refused to mark POW ships with red crosses to indicate they were carrying POWs making them targets for American submarines.
+In addition, U.S. military intelligence was reading the Japanese messages as fast as the Japanese.
+To protect this secret, they did not tell the submarine crews that ships were carrying POWs which made the ships targets for the submarines.
+The POWs in the hold became so desperate that they prayed for the ship to be hit by torpedoes.

-In the end, only nine men out of the 1805 men who boarded the Arisan Maru in Manila survived the sinking.
+In the end, only nine men out of the nearly 1775 men who boarded the Arisan Maru in Manila survived the sinking.
 Only eight of the POWs would survive the war.
 Pvt.
 Wilbur C. Callison was not one of them.

 Since Pvt.
 Wilbur C. Callison was lost at sea, his name appears on the Tablets of the Missing at the American Military Cemetery outside of Manila.
 His parents also had a memorial headstone placed for him at the Warren Township Cemetery in Coleman, Michigan.